squarerootof49/dotfiles/README.md

-# Seven's Arch & hyprland dotfiles
+# seven's Arch & hyprland dotfiles
 I have no idea why you're here.
 Please don't do this.
 My dotfiles make no sense, I made all of this while I was new to Linux, and I still am.
 I have barely any idea as to how or why this works.
 Use at your own discretion.

 ## Screenshots